 Try applying some pain relief balms to soothe yourself.
 Lavender oil is excellent for relaxing your body.

 Some women with no prior history of arthritis can develop this pain post delivery.

 You can try applying a hot compress or ice pack to the affected joints.
 If you experience severe pain, see your doctor and seek further treatment.

-These are caused due to the straining your muscles while pushing for your delivery.
+These are caused due hormonal changes and increased blood circulation.
 They cause discomfort while passing bowel and can cause both bleeding and pain.